 - Qualified to promote the advancement of physical therapy through practice, education, and research

-Faculty members encourage trainees to commit to ongoing self-evaluation in their professional and personal development.
-Students are trained as both a physical therapy consumer and practitioner, able to contribute to the field of physical therapy.
-They become service-oriented professionals who practice within the ethical and legal scope of current physical therapy practice.
+Faculty members encourage you to commit to ongoing self-evaluation in your professional and personal development.
+You will be trained as both a physical therapy consumer and practitioner, able to contribute to the field of physical therapy.
+You will become a service-oriented professional who practices within the ethical and legal scope of current physical therapy practice.

 The Physical Therapy Doctoral Program curriculum follows a traditional model that embraces evidence-based physical therapy practice.
-It includes a strong clinical education component to give students the necessary breadth and depth to achieve proficiency in professional skills.
+It includes a strong clinical education component to give you the necessary breadth and depth to achieve proficiency in professional skills.

 The mission of the Mayo Program in Physical Therapy is to inspire hope and contribute to health and well-being of society by educating aspiring physical therapists who provide the best care to every patient/client through integrated education, research and clinical practice.